✠ Support the Mystagogy Resource Center ✠

 St. Thomas the Fool for Christ (Feast Day - April 24)

-The steward of one of the churches, a certain Anastasios, became annoyed with the begging of Saint Thomas, and struck him on the cheek.
+The steward of one of the churches, a certain Anastasios became annoyed with Saint Thomas who would beg on the streets on behalf of his monastery, and struck him on the cheek.
 Those present reproached Anastasios for his inappropriate manner of dealing with the fool, but Saint Thomas quieted them, saying, “From this moment I shall accept nothing further from Anastasios, nor will Anastasios be able to give me anything further.”
 These words proved prophetic.
-Anastasios died the very next day, and the Saint also died along the road to his monastery, at the Church of Saint Euthymius in the suburb of Daphne.
+Anastasios died the very next day, and the Saint also died at the Church of Saint Euthymios in the Antiochian suburb of Daphne, where he had gone to pray.
 They buried him at a place set aside for the burial of strangers.

 After a certain while they buried a woman in the Saint’s grave.
-After four hours the ground on the grave of the stranger was thrown aside.
-They again covered the grave, but in the morning the ground on the grave again lay open.
-They reburied the woman in another place.
+After four hours the ground on the grave of the stranger cast her out.
+They again covered the grave, but in the morning the ground on the grave again lay open with her body cast out.
+They thus reburied the woman in another place.

 The same thing happened when they buried another woman there.
-Everyone realized that Saint Thomas did not wish to have a woman buried over him.
+Everyone realized that Saint Thomas did not wish to have anyone buried over him.
 The occurrence was reported to Patriarch Domnus of Antioch (546-560).
-At his command the relics of Saint Thomas were transferred to Antioch and placed in a cemetery where the relics of many holy martyrs rested.
-A small church was built over these relics, from which many healings occurred.
+At his command the relics of Saint Thomas were transferred to Antioch with great honors and celebration and placed in a cemetery where the relics of many holy martyrs rested.
+A small tomb was built over these relics, from which many healings occurred.

 Through the prayers of Saint Thomas a deadly plague ceased at Antioch.
 From that time the inhabitants began to honor the memory of Saint Thomas every year.